thedouglenz/random-square-matrix-multiply/README.md

 # random-square-matrix-multiply

 In this project, I have written the same program in various different languages.
+So far, the languages used are C, JavaScript, Python and PHP.
+The programs should do the exact same thing.
+I have chosen **dot product of two very large square matrices** as the task.
+The programs should then be run with the `time ` linux shell program to time their execution.
+Then a comparison can be made about which language performs faster.

 ### The program works like this: